Published on Monday, 14 April 2014

 Pursuant to the same Decree, an environmental licence is required to drill offshore exploration wells.

-There is an on-going program funded by ANH to build institutional capacity with different government authorities involved in the permitting process for offshore activities and it is likely that new technical regulations for offshore drilling will be issued in the near future.
+There is an ongoing programme funded by the ANH to build institutional capacity with different government authorities involved in the permitting process for offshore activities and it is likely that new technical regulations for offshore drilling will be issued in the near future.